doganarif/ugc-video-analyzer/README.md

    ```
    createdb video_analytics
    ```
-5. Create a `.env` file based on the provided `env_example` with your API credentials and database connection:
+5. Create a `.env` file based on the provided `.env.example` with your API credentials and database connection:
    ```
-   cp env_example .env
+   cp .env.example .env
    # Edit .env with your credentials
    ```
    Example `.env` file: